Immersion (virtual reality): Application

 Immersive technology is applied in several areas, including retail and e-commerce, the adult industry, art, entertainment and video games and interactive storytelling, military, education, and medicine.
 It is also growing in the Non-profit industry in fields such as disaster relief and conservation due to its ability to put a user in a situation that would elicit more of a real-world experience than just a picture giving them a stronger emotional connection to the situation they would be viewing.
 As immersive technology becomes more mainstream, it will likely pervade other industries.
 Also with the legalization of cannabis happening worldwide, the cannabis industry has seen a large growth in the immersive technology market to allow virtual tours of their facilities to engage potential customers and investors.

 Concerns and ethics

 The potential perils of immersive technology have often been portrayed in science fiction and entertainment.
 Movies such as eXistenZ, The Matrix, and the short film Play by David Kaplan and Eric Zimmerman, raise questions about what may happen if we are unable to distinguish the physical world from the digital world.

-As the world of immersive technology becomes deeper and more intense this will be a growing concern for consumers and governments alike as to how to regulate this industry.
-Because all these technology is immersive and therefore not taking place in real life the application and or problems that come with the developing industry are something to keep an eye on.
-For example, Legal systems debate on topics of virtual crime, and whether it is ethical to permit illegal behavior such as rape in a simulated environment, this is relative to the adult industry, art, entertainment and video games industries.
+There has been debate on the issue of virtual crime, and whether it is ethical to permit illegal behavior such as rape in a simulated environment.